 Inevitably, there will always be other costs and unforeseen expenses.
 This might include travel expenses, gifts and samples, and client entertainment expenses.

-Create a month by month tracker to show key categories broken down into line items, budget allocation for each category, actual spend for each category, and a cumulative total.
-Here is a useful template from Hubspot.
+Create a month by month marketing budget tracker to show key categories broken down into line items, budget allocation for each category, actual expenses for each category, and a cumulative total.
+Here is a useful startup budget tracker template from Hubspot.

-It’s important to reconcile your budget to actual with Finance, to make sure you are on the same page.
-Marketing spend is often spread across business units and teams, across different periods and geographies.
-So accurate tracking, classification, and accounting for marketing spend is essential to create a clear picture of marketing spend.
+Marketing spend is often spread across business units, teams, time periods and geographies.
+Accurate tracking, classification, and accounting for marketing expenses are essential to create a clear picture of your startup financial performance.

-Aim to set up three meetings with your finance team each month to track and adjust your budget if necessary:
+Aim to set up three meetings each month to track and adjust your marketing budget if necessary:

 - Beginning of the month: compare your spend from last month to the expected budget for this month.

-- Mid-month: check in with Finance and seek advice on any unusual categories that may need to be accounted for differently.
+- Mid-month: note any unusual categories that may need to be accounted for differently.

-- End of month: review expenses and all invoices to make sure both teams have the same information.
+- End of month: review expenses and all invoices to make sure all stakeholdders have the same information.

-Don’t be alarmed if there are differences between your figures and those calculated by Finance.
-There will be discrepancies due to accounting rules that aren’t intuitive to those not in the field.
+Don’t be alarmed if there are differences between your budget and your actual expenses..
+There may be discrepancies due to accounting rules.
 For example, software costs may be split across teams, or amortized instead of expensed.
-Keep in mind that Finance works on an accrual-based accounting method, where revenue and expenses are recorded when a transaction occurs rather than when the payment is received or made.
-For example, if you sign a contract with a freelancer this month but pay them at the end of their contract next month, you need to report it as an expense this month when their work commences rather than when you make the payment.
+If you sign a contract with a freelancer this month but pay them at the end of their contract next month, you need to report it as an expense this month when their work commences, rather than when you make the payment.

-When you closely track your spending against your actual performance, you can gain insights into what marketing efforts are working well and which are not.
-This detailed analysis will help you identify which marketing tactics are performing, which need to be tweaked, which aren’t working for your business at all.
-You’ll need to carefully track spend to ensure your Return On Investment figure is accurate when assessing your marketing campaigns’ returns.
+When you closely track spending against your actual performance, you can gain insight into what marketing efforts are working well and which are not.
+This detailed performance analysis will help you identify which marketing tactics are performing, which need to be tweaked, which aren’t working for your business at all.
+You’ll need to carefully track marketing spend to ensure your return on investment figure is accurate when assessing your marketing campaigns’ returns.

-It’s crucial to track spend on a regular basis so you can adjust spending mid-month or seek the necessary approvals for any additional spend required for the remaining period.
-Make sure to keep a close eye on categories that easily run over budget, including digital ad spend, contractor hours, and events.
+It’s crucial to track marketing spend on a regular basis so you can adjust spending mid-month or seek the necessary approvals for any additional expenses required for the remaining period.
+Make sure to keep a close eye on categories that easily run over budget, including digital ad costs, contractor hours, and events.
 Also, be mindful of hard to track expenses, such as pre-paid software and non-monthly invoices that need to be allocated across months accordingly.